crypt0kitik/Introduction-to-Machine-Learning-Methods/SVM/READ_ME.txt

 Logistic Regression --> SVC
 Linear Regression --> SVR

+I used these datasets for the linear and logistic regression, but I opted to try SVM as well on these datasets to see if I could achieve better metric results.

 About the Linear Regression project

 --> Originally I had a dataset that contained top IMDB movies updated till 15 Dec 2023.
 This file in the csv fromat and it contains 11 columns namely: Moive Name, Rating, Votes, Meta Score, Genre, PG Rating, Year, Duration, Cast, Director.
 The data has 1950 row